l1ackoder/skillshare-offline/README.md

 <h1>Skillshare Downloader</h1>
 <p>A Node.js script to download Skillshare course videos directly to your local machine.
 Supports automatic organization by course and video index.</p>
+You will need a skillshare premium account to access premium content.
+This script will not handle login for you.
+Support content creator's.
+Do not use for Piracy.
+I will be not responsible for any illegal activity.
+I needed offline video for my self.
 <hr>

 <h3>Follow me to show support</h3>